 High-Efficiency Home Air Filters

-These bad boys remove 85% of air pollutants in your home.
-Not only will high-efficiency home air filters aid in alleviating allergy symptoms, they also help your HVAC systems function more efficiently, ultimately lowering energy costs which could save you money on energy bills year after year.
+These guys remove 85% of pollutants in your home’s air.
+Not only will high-efficiency home air filters aid in alleviating allergy symptoms, they also help your heating and air conditioning systems function more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more typical home air filters and can be found at most big box stores.
-While pleated home air filters may come with a lower price tag, they also have to be replaced more often – every four to twelve weeks versus annually like the whole-home HEPA and high-efficiency air filters.
+These are your more typical home air filters and can be found at the majority of big box stores.
+While pleated home air filters may cost less, they also have to be changed more often – every four to twelve weeks versus annually like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at six with one, half a dozen with the other.
 Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the most important factor is the number of pleats per foot.
-The higher number of pleats, the better the air flow, and the cleaner the air will be.
+The more pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of home air filter.
-These filters do not usually enhance your indoor air quality; instead, they were created to shelter the heating and cooling equipment from having larger contaminants infiltrate the system and damage the pieces.
-As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.
+The flat, fiberglass air filters are the most basic home air filter type.
+These filters do not usually enhance your home’s air quality; instead, they were designed to shelter the HVAC equipment from having larger contaminants infiltrate the system and damage the pieces.
+As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.

-If you aren’t sure which air filter is best for your home, give Church Services a call today and we will walk you through your options to make the best decision for your family’s breathing air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Church Services a call today and we will walk you through your options to make the best decision for your family’s breathing air.